 Alumni Portal for Study Abroad Students

-No matter how long you have spent experiencing what culture is like in another country, there is no better feeling than coming back home and seeing your family.
-Unfortunately, it may take longer than you expected to adjust back to life in the United States, and accompanying this process might be feelings of frustration and anxiety.
-YFU wants you to know that you are not alone when it comes to adjusting back to your original routine.
-In fact, these phases are feelings international exchange students experience more often than not.
+No matter how long you have spent abroad immersed in a different culture, there is no better feeling than coming back home and seeing your family.
+Unfortunately, it may take longer than you expected to adjust back to life in the United States, and accompanying this process may be feelings of frustration and anxiety.
+We want you to know that you're not alone when it comes to adjusting back to your original routine.
+In fact, these are feelings that exchange students experience more often than not.
 We want to assist you in every way possible by providing resources to ease your way back into the American culture.

 After months of being abroad, you finally get to sleep in your own bed, eat your favorite home cooked meal, and reunite with all of your friends and family.
-This can be referred to as the honeymoon phase, as you are overwhelmed with familiarity and excitement to be back home.
-Try to take advantage of every opportunity you have to reunite with friends, family, and your old traditions—but keep in mind that you will most likely experience an additional feeling of longing and nostalgia for your home abroad.
+This is known as the honeymoon phase, as you are overwhelmed with familiarity and excitement to be back home.
+Try to take advantage of every opportunity to reunite with friends, family, and old traditions!

 Reverse culture shock is a common reaction to returning home from studying abroad.
-It is an emotional and psychological stage of re-adjustment, similar to your initial adjustment to living abroad.
+It's an emotional and psychological stage of re-adjustment, similar to your initial adjustment to living abroad.
 Feelings of loneliness and frustration are common.
-You may feel homesick from your host country, or like you are a stranger in your own home.
-While dealing with these feelings, it is important that you create an outlet for your emotions rather than keeping them to yourself.
-You might feel like no one wants to listen, but there are always close friends and family who will support you with open ears and honest interest.
+You may feel homesick about your host country, or like a stranger in your own home.
+While dealing with these feelings, it's important that you create an outlet for your emotions rather than keeping them to yourself.
+Try leaning on close friends and family who will be happy to support you with open arms.

 “In the end what got me past the homesickness and the reverse culture shock was using the skills and talents I had gained while abroad.
 I used the experiences during my exchange year to be a YFU volunteer and representative, I spoke out about international education and ultimately became a particularly relatable host sister to an exchange student.”